Japan Self-Defense Forces: Role in Japanese society

 In terms of public opinion regarding the JSDF in relation to its role in Japan's national security, an analysis of surveys on public opinion towards the JSDF found broad support for the JSDF as part of a "reassurance strategy," and noted specifically that support for the JSDF is related to individuals' exposure to war memories through family members and war memorials.
-The analysis finds that "exposures to war memories through various venues enhance Japanese citizens’ support for the SDF’s reassurance strategy in which the SDF issues peaceful signals toward other countries in the region."
+The analysis finds that "exposures to war memories through various venues enhance Japanese citizens' support for the SDF's reassurance strategy in which the SDF issues peaceful signals toward other countries in the region."

+However, it has changed since the 2000s.
+The SDF is also short of people.
+"There have been improvements in terms of hard-ware, but I'm more worried about the soft-ware, the fighting posture," says Mr Kawa-no. Though many respect the SDF, relatively few people are ready to join.
+In global surveys Japan ranks last in terms of the share of the population willing to fight for their country, with just 9% answering in the affirmative.
+Last year the SDF missed its recruiting target by half.
+Nor does widespread respect for the SDF or concern about aggressive neighbours translate into eagerness to completely abandon Japan's post-war peace-loving identity.
+Even those who came to see the Ise have reservations.
+"I think the SDF is a safety net—it's the last resort," says Ms Yamazaki's daughter, Kurumi.
+Many in Japan still remember where an excess of warrior spirit can lead.

 Memorial zone

-Since the establishment of the National Police Reserve in 1950, 1,964 National Police Reserve, National Security Forces, and Self-Defense Force personnel died in the line of duty until 2021.
+Since the establishment of the National Police Reserve in 1950, 1,964 National Police Reserve, National Security Forces, and Self-Defense Force personnel have died in the line of duty through 2021.
 The 6,000 square meters Memorial Zone is on the east-side of the Ministry of Defense headquarters in Ichigaya.
 It features the martyr to duty cenotaph of the Self Defense Forces.
 16 memorial monuments scattered in the Ichigaya area were collected and transferred to this place.
 The cenotaph for the martyrs of the Self-Defense Forces faces the direction of the Yasukuni Shrine, but it is unaffiliated.
-As a general rule, the memorial ceremony for those who died in the service of the Self-Defense Forces is held here.
+The memorial ceremony for those who died in the service of the Self-Defense Forces is usually held there.